PaddlePaddle/Paddle/paddle/framework/multigpu.md

 Need to notice that Allreduce operator force GPUs synchronized at that point.
 Every device only need runs sub-graph in a loop style forever, the whole training process in asynchronous or synchronous mode depends on the Allreduce point in the graph.

-For the simplest implement, when each GPU compute the gradient of `W`, followed with a `AllReduce` operator, accumulate the `dW` to full batch of data, then run the optimize process individually and apply the gradient to its `W`.
+As it shown in the picture, when each GPU compute the gradient of `W`, followed with a `AllReduce` operator, accumulate the `dW` to full batch of data, then run the optimize process individually and apply the gradient to its `W`.

 In fact, in the way of every GPU optimized full batch of data, wasted (n-1) GPU compute resources.
 We will enhance it in the next stage.

 ### Benefits

 - can easily move the optimize sub-graph to parameter server,  multi-GPU feature can be  compatible with distributed support design.
-- easily plug-in with NCCL2 library.
+- easily plug-in with [NCCL2](https://developer.nvidia.com/nccl) library.
 - GPU Model parallelism becomes easier to implement. we only need to replace different GPU's sub-graph with different part of the whole graph.